wraldata/nc-vbm-2018/readme.md

 ASIAN|1.46
 INDIAN AMERICAN or ALASKA NATIVE|1.63

-By this measure, ballots case by black voters are rejected at almost three times the rate of white voters.
+By this measure, ballots case by Black voters are rejected at almost three times the rate of white voters.

 ## Analysis of voting by other methods

 Even if a mail-in ballot is rejected, there are still options for people who want to get their votes counted.
 We requested a [voter history snapshot](https://s3.amazonaws.com/dl.ncsbe.gov/ENRS/Request/2020-08-16%20vh_from_snapshot.zip) from the State Board of Elections as of Jan.
-1, 2019 (the closest available to the 2018 election) to see how many of the mail-in ballots ultimately rejected were eventually counted some other way.
+1, 2019, (the closest available to the 2018 election) to see how many of the rejected mail-in ballots were eventually counted some other way.
 [Click here for the full SQL queries generating the results below.](https://github.com/wraldata/nc-vbm-2018/blob/8badea41d19adbfa1c4a2c1251f021d0960ee0e6/vbm-analysis.sql#L297)

 The 6,520 rejected ballots from 2018 were returned by 6,383 unique voters.
 That's out of a total of 103,072 unique voters with returned ballots.